 - Michelangelo designed a massive monument with 40 statues.
 He then went to Florence to choose the best blocks of Carrara marble and began carving.
 In 1508, however, the Pope turned his attention to decorating the Sistine Chapel.
 And wanted Michelangelo to paint the chapel’s ceiling.

 - Michelangelo obeyed the Pope’s wishes, but not with total conviction; he considered himself more of a sculptor and architect than a painter.
 But what came out of his brushes was beyond imagination.

 - Shortly after Michelangelo finished work on the Sistine Chapel, Pope Julius II died.
-And his successors commissioned Michelangelo to do other works.
+And his successors commissioned Michelangelo to do other jobs.

 The warlike Pope Julius II, Michelangelo’s patron, commissioned the artist to build a tomb to match his ambitions for autonomy, which he then placed in St Peter’s Basilica in the Vatican.
 By the time he was 33, Michelangelo Buonarroti had painted only one painting.
-Pope Julius II took the risk and entrusted him with the ceiling of the chapel.
+Pope Julius II took the risk and entrusted him with the chapel’s ceiling.
 Michelangelo had read and re-read the Bible hundreds of times, and yet…